dlueth/qoopido.js/README.md

 If you want some more examples simply look into the ```src``` directory of this repository.
 At the moment the best example for multiple extension/inheritance is the ```component/iterator``` module.

 The extension mechanism works in a way that ensures that native JavaScript ```instanceof``` will work and stay fully intact which is a big improvement over earlier versions of Qoopido.js.
-Beside that new instances will now be created via the native JavaScript ```new``` keyword instead of having to call a ```create``` method.
+Beside that new instances will now be created via the native JavaScript ```new``` keyword instead of having to call a. explicit ```create``` method manually.

 ## Included modules